 Adding a layer of protection (wax, sealant, or ceramic coating) will prevent water spots from ruining your paint.

-Mainly, chemical stains occur on your vehicle when some acidic stuff such as bird poops or acidic rain falls to your car.
+Mainly, chemical stains occur on your vehicle when some acidic stuff, such as bird poops or acidic rain, falls onto your car.

-Those are potent chemicals, and they’re slowly burning through the clear coat and damage your paint.
+Those are potent chemicals, and they’re slowly burning through the clear coat and damaging your paint.

 When you have paint protection on your vehicle, those chemicals will easily slip off the surface, not damaging the paint.